Citra, Florida: History

 Citra has two buildings on the National Register of Historic Places: The Citra Methodist Episcopal Church and the Armstrong House.
 It is home to a University of Florida Institute of Food and Agricultural Sciences plant research facility, being expanded with a donation from Canadian billionaire Frank Stronach.

-Citra is in a region of Florida immortalized in the writings of Marjorie Kinnan Rawlings who lived nearby at Cross Creek in Alachua County.
+Citra is in a region of Florida immortalized in the writings of Marjorie Kinnan Rawlings who lived northwest of Citra at Cross Creek in Alachua County.